ceramic-sf/vice-vise/README.md

 I discovered the equations for roller screws weren't working, and made up some new ones that you can use.

-The planetary roller screw and inverted planetary roller screw have a subtle difference that mean the dimensions of their components are different.
+The planetary roller screw (PRS) and inverted planetary roller screw (IPRS) have a subtle difference that mean the dimensions of their components are different.